Yuma Test Center welcomes new commander

 |0

-This work, Yuma Test Center welcomes new commander [Image 2 of 2], by Ana Henderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yuma Test Center welcomes new commander, by Ana Henderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.